JJ/hoborg/text/text.md

 This went on for a while, and the rest of us that had arrived later on horseback couldn't do anything but look.
-Eventually Ted produced a gun with a barrel as long as his leg and shot one of them, the one who still was whimpering and moving, in the head.
+Eventually Ted produced a gun with a barrel as long as his leg and shot one of them, the one who still was whimpering and writhing, in the head.

 All was quiet after that, except for the fire crackling and the laughs of the clowns getting back into their car and driving back to the circus.